kev-le/Animal-dex/README.md

 log-in page: 127.0.0.1:8000
 home page: 127.0.0.1:8000/animals/

-### Develop
+### Changing to Develop

-- To switch between development and production, edit comments in docker-compose.yml
+- To switch from production deployment to develop, edit the comments in docker-compose.yml.
+This will use Dockerfile-app for the Django web app and Dockerfile-web for the front-end web server (nginx).

   admin page: 127.0.0.1:8000/admin/
   Admin ID: root